laugenbrezel1004/kailian/README.md

 # Kailian

 **Kailian** is a command-line tool written in C for Linux systems, designed to interact with local AI models powered by Ollama  (https://ollama.com/).
 It enables users to ask questions to a locally running AI model, retrieve model information, display a coffee animation, and more—all from the terminal.
-Built with portability and flexibility in mind, Kailian uses libraries like `libcurl`, `cJSON`, and `liblogger` to handle HTTP requests, JSON parsing, and logging.
+Built with portability and flexibility in mind, Kailian uses libraries like `libcurl`, `cJSON`, and `llogger` to handle HTTP requests, JSON parsing, and logging.

 ## Table of Contents
 - [Project Overview](#project-overview)